 Description: The Viz Tool has been completed and transferred to the NJTPA.
-If needed, CCCTMA willassist the NJTPA in conducting virtual and in-person training sessions for the online mapping tool.
+If needed, CCCTMA will assist the NJTPA in conducting virtual and in-person training sessions for the online mapping tool.
 Periodic updates to the database will also be performed, if requested, pending receipt of data from others.
 CCCTMA will assist with maintenance and migrating the tool to the NJTPA GIS platform as needed.

-- Assist the NJTPA in virtual conducting training and information sessions - Update data and perform tool maintenance as needed outside of the NJTPA TMA grant will be reported on.
-For FY23, the following projects are anticipated.
+- Assist the NJTPA in virtual conducting training and information sessions - Update data and perform tool maintenance as needed anticipated.

 Description: Cross County Connection receives funding from various sources to implement projects.
 Funders may include NJDOT, NJ TRANSIT, DVRPC, and others.
-Projects funded
+Projects funded outside of the NJTPA TMA grant will be reported on.
+For FY23, the following projects are